 Trout fishing in lakes and ponds

-- Fort Borst Park Pond and South Lewis County Park Pond in Lewis County
+- Carlisle Lake and Fort Borst Park Pond in Lewis County.

-Be aware that some lakes in the region may be closed to fishing or will close at the end of the month under permanent rules.
-Anglers should review the annual fishing pamphlet (PDF) or Fish Washington® mobile app for the lake they plan to fish before heading out.
+Anglers should be aware that some lakes in the region may have closed to fishing at the end of November under permanent rules.
+Before heading out, anglers should review the annual fishing pamphlet or Fish Washington® mobile app for the lake they plan to fish.

 Warmwater fish